 Once you have effectively liquefied the crack sealant, you may begin to dispense it from the molasses valve into a pour pot or other application device.
 Having a hot molasses valve helps facilitate the flow of melted crack fill.
-We recommend using the heating torch to heat up the molasses valve before dispensing.
+We recommend having an auxiliary heating torch on hand to heat up the molasses valve before dispensing.